mknowlton89/dadjokegenerator/README.md

 # dadjokegenerator

-This is a simple app that leverages the icanhazdadjoke open API to generate jokes on-demand.
+This is a simple app that leverages the icanhazdadjoke open API to generate jokes on-demand!